kostya-zero/tesuto/CONFIGURATION.md

         - Hello world!
 ```

-The `name` field need to make it easier to recognize for which project this configuration is made.
+The `name` field need to make it easier to recognize for which project this configuration was made.

 ## Configure project